rnielikki/htmlflag/README.md

 Special Thanks to JiminP.

-* Some of them doesn't work under IE 8.
+* Some of them doesn't work under IE 8, but "don't care of them".